 - Provide the names of two referees who Unitec can contact

-5. Candidates who have English as a second language must have achieved one or more of the following:
+5. If English is your second language you will need one or more of the following:

 - Have achieved NCEA Level 3 and New Zealand University entrance

 - Be able to provide evidence you satisfy our criteria for existing English proficiency

 - Have achieved at least one English proficiency outcome in the last two years